-overexpressing plants - Overexpressing and insertional mutant plants did not display any obvious phenotype under standard condition although hma1 mutants showed a decreased Cu content.
-However, Cu is an important cofactor for chloroplast proteins like plastocyanin or SOD (1).
-We thus tested the impact of Cu and of an excess of light on the growth of these different lines.
+Phenotypic Analysis of hma1 Mutants and Overexpressing Plants-Overexpressing and insertional mutant plants did not display any obvious phenotype under standard condition although hma1 mutants showed a decreased copper content.
+However, copper is an important cofactor for chloroplast proteins like plastocyanin or SOD (1).
+We thus tested the impact of copper and of an excess of light on the growth of these different lines.
 In all conditions tested, the overexpressing plants did not show any visible difference with the WT plants.
-Under low light intensities (50 and 110 μmol.m-2.s- , Fig. 8) and for all Cu concentrations tested (not shown), we found that hma1 mutant plants grew like WT plants.
-In contrast, under high light (above 280 $\mu$ mol.m-2.s-1), hma1 mutants exhibited a strong photosensitivity phenotype leading to white leaves with restricted green regions.
-Some mutant plants were dwarf and totally white, others had several white leaves with some green regions and a few showed little differences with WT plants.
-This phenotype was fully reproducible and observed in absence of Cu and at various Cu concentrations in the media (0.1, 1 and 10 $\mu$ M).
-In the presence of 50 μM Cu the growth of all plants was affected by the toxic Cu concentration and so, differences between WT and hma1 mutants were less evident.
-We also noted that this phenotype seems to depend on a threshold since all the seedlings do not respond similarly and since the leaves show a variegated phenotype.
-This phenotype demonstrates that HMA1 is necessary to allow plant growth under high light, probably through its role in delivering Cu to chloroplast proteins or enzymes highly active in such growth condition.
+Under low light intensities (50 and 110 μ mol·m-2·s-1, Fig. 8) and for all copper concentrations tested (not shown), we found that hma1 mutant plants grew like WT plants.
+In contrast, under high light (above 280 μ mol·m-2·s-1), hma1 mutants exhibited a strong photosensitivity phenotype leading to white leaves with restricted green regions.
+Some mutant plants were dwarf and totally white, others had several white leaves with some green regions, and a few showed little differences with WT plants.
+This phenotype was fully reproducible and observed in absence of copper and at various copper concentrations in the media (0.1, 1, and 10 μ M).
+In the presence of 50 μ M copper the growth of all plants was affected by the toxic copper concentration and so, differences between WT and hma1 mutants were less evident.
+We also noted that this phenotype seems to depend on a threshold, because all the seedlings do not respond similarly and because the leaves show a variegated phenotype.
+This phenotype demonstrates that HMA1 is necessary to allow plant growth under high light, probably through its role in delivering copper to chloroplast proteins or enzymes highly active in such growth condition.

-SOD activity and plastocyanin content - Cu is a cofactor for Cu/Zn SOD and plastocyanin.
+SOD Activity and Plastocyanin Content-Copper is a cofactor for Cu/Zn-SOD and plastocyanin.
 We therefore analyzed the SOD activity and the plastocyanin content in chloroplasts of mutants and overexpressing plants.
 The total SOD activity was measured in stromal proteins purified from all plants.
-We observed an important diminution of the total SOD activity in the stroma of hma1 mutant (Fig. 9B) while no significant difference was observed between stromal SOD activity from WT and overexpressing plants.
-It is interesting to note that the CSD2 (the chloroplast Cu/Zn SOD) transcripts showed a reduced expression in hma1 mutant leaves (see Fig. 9A) when compared to expression levels detected in leaves from WT and overexpressing plants.
-This is in good agreement with the results of Abdel-Ghany and co-workers (5) who showed that the decrease of Cu in the stroma leads to a decrease of the CSD2 activity (resulting from the lack of Cu) but also to a decrease of the CSD2 transcripts.
-They have suggested that Cu is sensed in the stroma of the chloroplast and that this signal influences transcripts level of the chloroplast
+We observed an important diminution of the total SOD activity in the stroma of hma1 mutant (Fig. 9B), whereas no significant difference was observed between stromal SOD activity from WT and overexpressing plants.
+It is interesting to note that the CSD2 (the chloroplast Cu/Zn-SOD) transcripts showed a reduced expression in hma1 mutant leaves (see Fig. 9A) when compared with expression levels detected in leaves from WT and overexpressing plants.
+This is in good agreement with the results of Abdel-Ghany and co-